php-dev-br/laravel-doc-pt-br/billing.md

 basic" or "premium" product:

     if ($user->subscribedToProduct(['prod_basic', 'prod_premium'], 'default')) {
-        // ...
+        //
     }

 The `subscribedToPrice` method may be used to determine if a customer's subscription corresponds to a given price ID:

     if ($user->subscribedToPrice('price_basic_monthly', 'default')) {
-        // ...
+        //
     }

 The `recurring` method may be used to determine if the user is currently subscribed and is no longer within their trial period:

     if ($user->subscription('default')->recurring()) {
-        // ...
+        //
     }

-> [!WARNING]
+> **Warning**
-> If a user has two subscriptions with the same type, the most recent
+> If a user has two subscriptions with the same name, the most recent
 > subscription will always be returned by the `subscription` method.
 For example,
-> a user might have two subscription records with the type of `default`; however,
+> a user might have two subscription records named `default`; however, one of the
-> one of the subscriptions may be an old, expired subscription, while the other is
+> subscriptions may be an old, expired subscription, while the other is the
-> the current, active subscription.
+> current, active subscription.
 The most recent subscription will always be
 > returned while older subscriptions are kept in the database for historical
 > review.